-With a PEO, the company is able to reduce costs, time, and administrative burdens in its hiring process.
-The PEO, being a local company, possesses an in-depth knowledge of local recruitment processes and the expectations of foreign employers.
+With a PEO, the company can reduce costs, time, and administrative burdens in its hiring process.
+Being a local company, the PEO possesses an in-depth knowledge of local recruitment processes and the expectations of foreign employers.

 Despite that, Mexico has attracted companies wishing to decrease operational costs, gain qualified and educated employees, and expand into overseas markets.
 Large international corporations can quickly establish their businesses in Mexico.